CosmicFinisher/CosmicLexicon.Foundation/src/exceptions/README.Foundation.Exceptions.md

-### `OpenEchoSystem.Core/Exceptions/`
+### `ConsmicLexicon.Foundation/Exceptions/`
-*   **Full Path in Tree:** `OpenEchoSystem.Core/Exceptions/`
+*   **Full Path in Tree:** `ConsmicLexicon.Foundation/Exceptions/`
-*   **Namespace:** `OpenEchoSystem.Core.xExceptions`
+*   **Namespace:** `ConsmicLexicon.Foundation.xExceptions`
-*   **Goal:** To define custom, foundational exception types for the `OpenEchoSystem.Core` library itself, or base exception types for the framework.
+*   **Goal:** To define custom, foundational exception types for the `ConsmicLexicon.Foundation` library itself, or base exception types for the framework.
-*   **Purpose:** Provides a hierarchy of custom exceptions that can be thrown and caught by components within `OpenEchoSystem.Core` or serve as base classes for more specific exceptions in higher layers.
+*   **Purpose:** Provides a hierarchy of custom exceptions that can be thrown and caught by components within `ConsmicLexicon.Foundation` or serve as base classes for more specific exceptions in higher layers.
 *   **Description:** Contains custom exception classes deriving from `System.Exception` or its standard derivatives.
 *   **Rules & Policies:**
     *   Custom exceptions should be serializable and follow .NET exception design guidelines (e.g., include standard constructors).
-    *   Only define exceptions that represent distinct error conditions relevant to `OpenEchoSystem.Core` or truly foundational framework errors.
+    *   Only define exceptions that represent distinct error conditions relevant to `ConsmicLexicon.Foundation` or truly foundational framework errors.
     *   Avoid overly granular exception types if a standard .NET exception is suitable.

 ### `ApplicationException` Class

-The `ApplicationException` class serves as a base class for application-specific exceptions within the `OpenEchoSystem.Core.xExceptions` namespace.
+The `ApplicationException` class serves as a base class for application-specific exceptions within the `ConsmicLexicon.Foundation.xExceptions` namespace.
 Its primary purpose is to provide a standardized way to represent errors that occur during the normal execution flow of the application, allowing for the inclusion of application-specific error codes in addition to standard exception information.
 This class is intended to be used as a foundation for creating more specific exception types or to be thrown directly for general application errors.

 #### Key Features and Enhancements: